mlavik1/UnityVolumeRendering/Documentation/SimpleITK.md

 - NRRD
 - NIFTI

 This project optionally uses SimpleITK for the above formats.
-There is another fallback DICOM importer, but SimpleITK is a requirement for NRRD and NIFTI.
+There is another fallback DICOM importer, but SimpleITK is a requirement for NRRD and for JPEG2000 compressed DICOM datasets.

 Since SimpleITK is a native library, that requires you to download some large binaries for each target platform, it has been disabled by default.